 Heirisson Island is located in the Swan River, traversed by the Causeway.
 It is a refuge for wildlife.
 If you want to see the kangaroos, it’s best to go at about 5.30 PM, so that you’re walking around with the Kangaroo enclosure at dusk, which is when they appear from the bushes.
 Heirisson Island is a cozy island for picnics & taking a selfie with human-friendly kangaroos!
 If you are lucky, you can also see several birds. like great egrets, willy wagtails, and ravens.
 I made a day out of relaxing here and highly recommend it.

-Matilda Bay is surrounded by water, beautiful trees, and a perfect spot to spend a lazy afternoon with a book on the grass.
+Last but not least, on this Perth solo itinerary I have included Matilda Bay which is surrounded by water, beautiful trees, and a perfect spot to spend a lazy afternoon with a book on the grass.
 The view of the city from here is beautiful and with the sunset even better.
 It is a natural bay on the Swan River adjacent the Crawley suburb and below Kings Park, you can also picnic, and watch yachts sailing on the water.

 A short walk from the reserve you’ll pass historic buildings, the University of Western Australia and the iconic Blue Boatshed.
 There are lots of wildlife to be seen from birds, fish, crabs and an occasional dolphin.
 Just a great spot to relax with the harbor view and the park.